Estimote/Android-Fleet-Management-SDK/README.md

 ## Requirements

-- One or more [Estimote Proximity or Location Beacons](https://estimote.com/products/) with enabled `Estimote Location` packet advertising.
+- One or more [Estimote Proximity or Location Beacon](https://estimote.com/products/) with the `Estimote Location` packet advertising enabled.
 - An Android device with Bluetooth Low Energy support.
 We suggest using Android Lollipop or newer.

 ## Installation